Middle School Math Curriculum

 Having worked with similar triangles, students narrow their focus to similar right triangles.
 Beginning with special right triangles, students apply geometric concepts to determine relationships between the legs and hypotenuse.
 Expanding to all right triangles allows for the introduction of trigonometric functions.
 These ratios are used to solve problems.

-Unit 7: Quadrilaterals and Polygons
+Unit 7: Quadrilaterals & Polygons

 Unit 8: Three-Dimensional Figures